iloudaros/nomnomr/README.md

 ### Cloning the project repository
 - In order to clone our project you must first check if you have downloaded Git in your computer.
 - If you haven't please do it and then continue with the next steps.
-- Clone the repository (https://github.com/iloudaros/nomnomr.git), then go File -> New -> Project from version control -> Git.
+- Clone the repository (https://github.com/iloudaros/nomnomr.git), then go to File -> New -> Project from version control -> Git.
 - Paste the link and click "Test" , if the connection is successful click "Clone" otherwise check again your Git installation.